Lazy Luddite Log

 Eagle Of The Ninth (1977)

 I feel this historical fiction (based on a novel of the same name) is like I Claudius for kids.
 It may lack explicit violence or politically motivated sex but it does show the gritty reality for Britons living under the yoke of Roman rule.
 The central character is a young Roman who has come to Britain to investigate the disappearance of the Ninth Legion his father was in.
-In his quest he is assisted by a native Briton and a friendship grows which allow the protagonist to see the native British as humans to be respected rather than savages to be persecuted.
+In his quest he is assisted by a native Briton and a friendship grows which allow the protagonist to see the native British as humans to be respected rather than barbarians to be tamed.
 I’m surprised how a story with such a violent setting was intended for children.

 The Moon Stallion (1978)